Vitamin D: COVID-19

 In July 2020, the US National Institutes of Health stated "There is insufficient evidence to recommend for or against using vitamin D supplementation for the prevention or treatment of COVID-19."
-Same year, the UK National Institute for Health and Care Excellence (NICE) position was to not recommend to offer a vitamin D supplement to people solely to prevent or treat COVID-19.
+In that same year, the UK National Institute for Health and Care Excellence (NICE) position was to not recommend to offer a vitamin D supplement to people solely to prevent or treat COVID-19.
 NICE updated its position in 2022 to "Do not use vitamin D to treat COVID-19 except as part of a clinical trial."
 Both organizations included recommendations to continue the previously established recommendations on vitamin D supplementation for other reasons, such as bone and muscle health, as applicable.
 Both organizations noted that more people may require supplementation due to lower amounts of sun exposure during the pandemic.

 Vitamin D deficiency and insufficiency have been associated with adverse outcomes in COVID-19.
 Supplementation trials, mostly large, single, oral dose upon hospital admission, reported lower subsequent transfers to intensive care and to all-cause mortality.

 Other diseases and conditions

 Chronic obstructive pulmonary disease

-Meta Analysis has shown vitamin D supplementation did not influence the overall number of moderate or severe exacerbations of chronic obstructive pulmonary disease (COPD), but did reveal a protective effect in a subgroup with low vitamin D (baseline 25-hydroxyvitamin D levels <25 nmol/L).
+Meta analysis has shown vitamin D supplementation did not influence the overall number of moderate or severe exacerbations of chronic obstructive pulmonary disease (COPD), but did reveal a protective effect in a subgroup with low vitamin D (baseline 25-hydroxyvitamin D levels <25 nmol/L).